austinjhunt/go365-migrator/README.md

 ## Why build this?

 We first attempted couple of large scale (approx 5 TB total) data migrations using the official [SharePoint Migration Manager for Google Workspace](https://docs.microsoft.com/en-US/sharepointmigration/mm-google-overview?WT.mc_id=365AdminCSH_spo).
 This tool comes with a nice web UI and the ability to run a read-only scan and then copy that scan over into a migrations list where it can then be queued up and run as a full migration.
 After running this tool with a couple of different use cases, we started hitting obstacles with the reporting.
 Specifically, certain files (files that are supposed to be migratable like images and documents) were being skipped despite the migration logs confirming successul migrations for those items.
-So, since the reporting was not accurately reporting the errors, we needed a tool for migrating data that produced accurate, detailed logging, that we could rely on.
+So, since the reporting was not accurately reporting the errors, we needed a tool for migrating data that produced accurate, detailed logging that we could rely on.
 ![migration manager](img/spo-migration-manager.jpg)

-Moreover, we are not heavily staffed and having a way for users to self-enqueue their own file migrations would offload a load of effort from the central team.
+Moreover, we are not heavily staffed and having a way for users to self-enqueue their own file migrations would offload a significant amount of work from the central team.
 Having an organization-wide web app that offers users the ability to authorize and queue their own migrations from Google to OneDrive or SharePoint -- and view logs of those migrations themselves that they can provide if/when they request support -- would be a step up from having to manage all migrations centrally ourselves.
+Plus, central management also means more of a bottleneck, which means more waiting for the functional users.

-## Overview
+## Need for Speed

+This project leverages Python multithreading via the [ThreadPoolExecutor](https://docs.python.org/3/library/concurrent.futures.html#threadpoolexecutor) class from the [concurrent.futures](https://docs.python.org/3/library/concurrent.futures.html#threadpoolexecutor) package which offers a significant performance improvement over the previously attempted single-threaded approach for both downloading and uploading.
+In order to make interaction with the Google Drive v3 API thread-safe, I implemented the instructions found [here](https://github.com/googleapis/google-api-python-client/blob/main/docs/thread_safety.md).
+I didn't have to do anything special to make the SharePoint uploading thread-safe.

+## Without a Web App - the JSON-Driven Scripted Approach

-The project takes your provided JSON-formatted migration map (i.e. mapping sources in Google to destinations in SharePoint), and does the following for each migration in the JSON array:
+The project takes your provided JSON-formatted migration [map](src/map.json) (i.e. mapping sources in Google to destinations in SharePoint), and does the following for each migration in the JSON array:

 1. Builds an in-memory tree of the full Google drive source
 2. Using the in-memory tree, downloads a configurable-size batch of files from Google source with multithreading